Kluvens/Microeconomics/Terminologies.md

 ## Marginal Social Benefit
 The marginal Social Benefit is the vertical sum of the individual marginal benefits.
+As public goods are non-rival, so the same unit can be enjoyed by multiple consumers.

 ## Samuelson Condition
 The samuelson condition states that the efficient quantity of a public good is found by setting the sum of the individual marginal benefits equal to the marginal cost.